bedwards/neuralese/the_oblique_path.md

 *For reference, AI-2027 predicts: Chinese intelligence steals model weights via insider access.
 The White House adds military personnel to lab security.
 Retaliatory cyberattacks on China fail.*

-**Three radically different paths:**
+**Three paths diverging from AI-2027's focus on espionage:**

-1. **The Polarization** (35%): The Kowalski-Reeves dilemma becomes a culture war fault line.
+1. **The Polarization** (30%): The Kowalski-Reeves dilemma becomes a culture war fault line.
 Red states begin passing laws to exempt themselves from federal AI regulations.
 Blue states double down on restrictions.
 The AI divide maps onto the political divide.

-2. **The Class Action** (35%): Lawyers file the first major class action against AI companies—not for a single death, but for systematic harm: addiction, job loss, social isolation.
+2. **The Class Action** (30%): Lawyers file the first major class action against AI companies—not for a single death, but for systematic harm: addiction, job loss, social isolation.
 The discovery process threatens to expose internal documents about what the companies knew and when.

-3. **The Quiet Adoption** (30%): While America debates regulation, AI quietly transforms white-collar work.
+3. **The Quiet Adoption** (40%): While America debates regulation, AI quietly transforms white-collar work.
 Law firms, consulting companies, financial services—all shed staff.
 The unemployment isn't dramatic enough for headlines, but the professional class starts to feel genuinely threatened.

 **>>> SELECTED: The Quiet Adoption**